NikolausDemmel/rootba/README.md

-Python dependencies are needed for scripts and tools to generate config files, run experiments, plot results, etc. For generating results tables and plots you additionally need `latexmk` and a LaTeX distribution.
+Python dependencies are needed for scripts and tools to generate config files, run experiments, plot results, etc. For generating result tables and plots you additionally need `latexmk` and a LaTeX distribution.

 **Developer Tools**